barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 First, I've found through playing with this data (and dummy data) that the choice of prior parameters matters a lot.
 If you choose a terrible prior initially, you'll still see the effects of that in your posterior.
+If you want, you can run MCMC again, except this time, use the posterior as the prior.
+At some point, this would have to be considered overfitting.

 Second, and probably more important, is that modeling stock returns as a normal distribution is probably inherently flawed.
 So what could we do?
 You could try doing MCMC but with a Cauchy distribution (fat tails basically) - or we can try a non-parametric estimation.
 I will try to cover that in another post soon.